Links (external links open in a new window)

 Designers

-This book is easy to find in second hand shops, charity shops or even an antiquarian for a few euros.
-Many other lamps appear in it.
+This book is still easy to find in second-hand shops, charity shops and antiquarian bookshops for just a few euros.
+It also contains many other lamps.

 Many thanks to Marjan from Vintage Drachten for the beautiful pictures and the enthusiasm.